 The Group manages its capital to ensure it will be able to continue as a going concern while maximizing benefits and opportunities that may arise.
-The Group holds regular Board of Directors meetings, during which time all aspects of the business are discussed.
+The Group holds Board of Directors meetings, during which time all aspects of the business are discussed.
 Identified risks are addressed and immediate solutions are sought.
+The capital structure of the Group consists of net debt and equity of the Group and is comprised of issued capital, reserves and retained earnings.

 The Board manages its capital structure and makes adjustments to it in light of economic conditions.
 The Board may from time to time adjust dividend payments, return capital to shareholders, issue new shares, retire debt or increase debt all subject to performance ratios provided by their primary banker.
-The Group's capital risk policy remains unchanged from 2016.
+The Group's capital risk policy remains unchanged from 2017.